njpanderson/push/README.md

 | 🇯🇵 Japanese | `ja` | Poor | (Built in) |
 | 🇮🇹 Italian | `it` | Low-Medum | (Built in) |

-If you’d like to help improve the quality of the existing translations, or add your own translation, please let me know and I would be happy to accommodate you.
+If you'd like to help improve the quality of the existing translations, or add your own translation, please let me know and I would be happy to accommodate you.
 There are around 70 strings currently set into Push, and can be translated in a few hours by a native speaker.

-Get in touch via the issues if you’re interested in helping to localise Push.
+Get in touch via the issues if you're interested in helping to localise Push.